-- i. introduced to the rich, challenging and spirited literature born out of the soil of Punjab. - ii. introduced to the socio-cultural factors that influenced literature in Punjab. - iii. taught as to how history can influence literature in the present.
+- i. introduce students to the rich, challenging and spirited literature born out of the soil of Punjab. - ii. introduce them to the socio-cultural factors that influenced literature in Punjab. - iii. teach as to how history can influence literature in the present.